-We have evaluated the use of MultiStem cells as a potential treatment in several disease areas.
-Working with an international network of leading investigators and prominent research and clinical institutions, and through our own internal efforts, we have explored the potential for MultiStem therapy to be used as a treatment of acute and chronic forms of inflammatory and immune disorders, neurological conditions, cardiovascular disease, certain pulmonary conditions and other areas of unmet medical need.
+We have evaluated the use of MultiStem cell therapy as a potential treatment in several disease areas.
+Working with an international network of leading investigators and prominent research and clinical institutions, and through our own internal efforts, we explored the potential for MultiStem therapy to be used as a treatment of acute and chronic forms of neurological conditions, cardiovascular disease, inflammatory and immune disorders, certain pulmonary conditions and other areas of unmet medical need.
+At present, we have five MultiStem clinical stage programs and plans to add a sixth in 2015.
+Each of these programs targets an area of significant medical need and represents major commercial market opportunities.